vitorsalgado/mocha/README.md

 ## Overview

 HTTP server mocking tool for Go.
-**Mocha** creates an real HTTP server and lets you configure response stubs for specific requests based on a set of criterias.
+**Mocha** creates a real HTTP server and lets you configure response stubs for specific requests based on a set of criteria.
 It provides a functional like API that allows you to match any part of a request against a set of matching functions.

 Inspired by [WireMock](https://github.com/wiremock/wiremock) and [Nock](https://github.com/nock/nock).